These easy Lemon Cupcakes with Lemon Buttercream Frosting make the perfect spring or summer dessert, for any type of celebration!

 When making a lemon-flavored dessert it’s always important to make sure you get just the right amount of lemon in it.

-These Lemon Cupcakes with Lemon Buttercream Frosting are THE perfect flavor of an “OH YEAH these are lemon!” 🙂
+These Lemon Cupcakes are THE perfect flavor of an “OH YEAH these are lemon!” 🙂 Sweet and tangy with Lemon Buttercream Frosting on top that melts in your mouth.

-This helps keep the cupcakes deliciously moist.
+This helps keep the cupcakes deliciously moist and gives an extra tang.
 Simply mix your milk and lemon juice together in a separate, small bowl.
 Let them set for a few minutes.

-The milk will start to look a little funky as it sours into buttermilk.
+The milk will start to look a little funky as it sours and turns into “buttermilk.”
 That’s a GOOD thing!
 You want that.

 The second most important detail in making these Lemon Cupcakes is using lemon ZEST.